-Combat Capabilities Development Command (CCDC)/Data and Analysis Center’s (D&AC) mission is to ensure that U.S. military personnel and equipment survive and function effectively in hostile circumstances.
+Combat Capabilities Development Command (DEVCOM) Analysis Center’s mission is to ensure that U.S. military personnel and equipment survive and function effectively in hostile circumstances.
 ATEC’s mission is to provide the U.S. Army, Navy, Air Force, Department of Defense, and other customers with high-quality resources and services for experimentation, test, research, assessment, development, and training in support of the Nation at war.
-CCDC, D&AC & ATEC both employ many engineers, scientists, physicists and military personnel to accomplish their missions.
+DEVCOM Analysis Center & ATEC both employ many engineers, scientists, physicists and military personnel to accomplish their missions.
 These same employees coordinate and conduct our GEMS programs.

-GEMS High School (HS) is an CCDC and D&AC High School program consisting of a series of engaging, hands-on modules.
+GEMS High School (HS) is an DEVCOM Analysis Center High School program consisting of a series of engaging, hands-on modules.
 Students selected for the GEMS HS program will experience a week of interesting STEM-related activities (robotics, rocketry, computer science, lasers, and more) inside a world class military laboratory.
-CCDC and D&AC’s laboratories and facilities are not open to the public; this is an excellent opportunity for high school students, as they prepare to make important career and college major plans/decisions.
+DEVCOM Analysis Center’s laboratories and facilities are not open to the public; this is an excellent opportunity for high school students, as they prepare to make important career and college major plans/decisions.
 Various topics include: Soldier day, Robotics, Electronics, Rocketry, 3-D Printing, Micro controllers, FM Transmitters, Cyber, Weather, and more!

 Information for Volunteers

 GEMS is looking for NEAR PEER MENTORS.
 Local college and high school students, spend your summer mentoring the next generation of innovators.

 GEMS relies on local college and high school students to work alongside teachers and U.S. Army research scientists to provide inquiry-based, hands-on lab experiments and activities.
 This is not just a summer work opportunity but a way to give back to your local community.